The Russian Mail.ru internet corporation, which owns the popular VK and Odnoklassniki social networks, offers something new to browse the web.

-I want to believe that the symbolism of the icosahedron will bring the Atom browser great luck, but I would like to ask developers the following question: "Why did you choose the icosahedron as the symbol of the new browser called Atom?"
+I want to believe that the symbolism of the icosahedron will bring the Atom browser great luck.
+Still, I would like to ask developers the following question: "Why did you choose the icosahedron as the symbol of the new browser called Atom?"

 They probably won't be able to answer it without some help.

-But if we turn to history, the only person who associated the shape of the icosahedron with the atom was the ancient Greek philosopher Plato.
-In addition, it happened a long time ago, two centuries before the birth of Christ.
+But if we turn to history, the only person who associated the icosahedron's shape with the atom was the ancient Greek philosopher Plato.
+Also, it happened a long time ago, two centuries before the birth of Christ.

 © polyhedr.com 12/18/2019